MoamenWael04/my-projects/README.md

 actions, including a navigation bar that adjusts based on user role and interactive task lists.
 Integrated Django’s backend, using HTML templates, JavaScript for client-side interactivity. ensuring seamless task management and user experience.
+5) The Vole machine is a simple computing architecture that operates on a set of instructions stored in memory.
+It uses a register file and an arithmetic logic unit (ALU) to execute instructions.
+This report provides a detailed explanation of the code structure and the algorithms implemented within the Vole machine.